My mortgage servicer is one of the five in the national settlement. What should I do?

 I gave money to someone who promised to help me with my mortgage problems…

 File a scam complaint with DCCA’s Office of Consumer Protection.
 Provide all the necessary information to the Office of Consumer Protection.
-Click here to file a complaint.
+File a consumer complaint with the Office of Consumer Protection.
 It is illegal for anyone to take money from you before doing the work to get your foreclosure or credit problem worked on.
 Also read: 6 Things You Should Know About Scams and Common Loan Modification Scams.

 I heard about a non-judicial foreclosure program…